AstroBarker/athelas/README.md

 cmake --build . # or make -j
 ```

-As a temporary fix for Ubuntu CI, we need to pass a `MACHINE` flag.
-On Mac we support `-DMACHINE=MACOS`,
-Ubuntu supports `-DMACHINE=UBUNTU` (primarily because the CI fails to find `lapacke.h` unless we hold its hand and this is how we do that, for now.)
-This places the executable in the `build` dir.

 # Running
 To run `athelas` simply execute `./athelas -i ../inputs/sod.toml`, for instance.